Tax Incentives Program

 Commercial Properties

 The State Property Tax (SPT) Program for Incoming Producing Properties is a rehabilitation-based program for historic properties.
-It can be combined with the Investment Tax Credit (ITC) program though this program affects property taxes rather than income tax.
+It can be combined with the federal tax incentive program, though this program affects property taxes rather than income tax.
 Upon entering the program, the County Assessor’s Office will do an assessment of the property as is.
 Over the next 10 years, improvements are taxed at 1% instead of the normal commercial rate.
 Without a substantial amount of rehabilitation, this program will have little or no effect upon a building’s property tax.
-As with the ITC program all work must conform to the Secretary of the Interior’s Standards for the Treatment of Historic Properties and be preapproved by SHPO.
-Unlike the ITC, properties must already be listed on the National Register of Historic Places in order to be admitted into the program.
+As with the federal tax incentive program all work must conform to the Secretary of the Interior’s Standards for the Treatment of Historic Properties and be preapproved by SHPO.
+Unlike the Federal program, properties must already be listed on the National Register of Historic Places in order to be admitted into the program.